The following is a guest post from my friend and assistant DJ, Candi Becker.

 In my last post, I talked about what a great song “Happy” by Pharrell is to wake up to, because of how positive it is.
 Another song that always brightens up my day is “On Top of the World” by Imagine Dragons.

 I love to play this song when I’m feeling down, because it always puts a smile on my face.
 I was talking with Candi about “On Top of the World” a couple days ago, and she felt the same way.
-Candi was telling me that when she hears this song she doesn’t even bother to use her Best Whitening Cream because the good mood of the song brightens up her complexion.
+Candi was telling me that when she hears this song she doesn’t even bother to use her whitening cream or makeup because the good mood of the song brightens up her complexion.

 Most people, I think, will just listen to the chorus and the upbeat melody.
 And that’s fine.
 It’s certainly a positive song!
 But I think that looking at the lyrics reveals a deeper song than it might appear at first glance.
 Take a look: